 Nocturnal birds such as owls and night jars can only be seen in the night

 Boat Safaris in Akagera National park are very exciting and take place on Lake Ihema.
-Boat safaris are scheduled and can be booked upon arrival or before through emailing us before hand.
+Scheduled and can be booked upon arrival or before through emailing us before hand.

 Boat safaris are one of the highlight safaris in East Africa and Lake Ihema has the largest number of crocodiles.
 Look out for crocodiles too that you normally find basking at the shores of the lakes.